Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Demonstration Procedure

-Although the $T_1$ sequences for all of the qubit sizes and initial states proved to be very stable and reliable, the rest of the experiments provided more intricate results.
-For a first example, the $T_2$ sequence for a single qubit proved to be a significantly more difficult numerical procedure, taking far longer to calculate the results despite the simple appearance of exponential decay, as seen in \Cref{subfig:t2e_1q_badfit}.
+Although the $T_1$ sequences for all of the qubit sizes and initial states proved to be very stable and reliable, the rest of the procedures provided more intricate results.
+For a first example, the $T_2$ sequence for a single qubit proved to be a significantly more difficult numerical procedure, taking far longer to calculate the results despite the simple appearance of exponential decay, as seen in \Cref{fig:extra_plots}a.
 Despite the difficulty in extracting numerical solutions and finding optimal parameters, the procedure still found great success in achieving these goals.
-The optimal parameters provided a very accurate fit, similarly to the $T_1$ outcome, having a least-square error on the level of $\sim10^{-2}$ consistently.
+The optimal parameters provided a very accurate fit, similar to the result of $T_1$, having a least squares error at the level of $10^{-2}$ consistently.